Arts Council of Wales

 Established within the Arts Council of Great Britain in 1946, as the Welsh Arts Council (Cyngor Celfyddydau Cymru), its English name was changed to the Arts Council of Wales when it was independently established by royal charter on 30 March 1994 (the Welsh name remained the same), upon its merger with the three Welsh regional arts associations.
-It became accountable to the National Assembly for Wales on 1 July 1999, when responsibility was transferred from the Secretary of State for Wales.
+It became accountable to the National Assembly for Wales (now Senedd) on 1 July 1999, when responsibility was transferred from the Secretary of State for Wales.

 The Welsh Government provides ACW with money to fund the arts in Wales.
-ACW also distributes National Lottery funding for the arts in Wales, allocated by the Department for Digital, Culture, Media and Sport (DCMS).
+ACW also distributes National Lottery funding for the arts in Wales, allocated by the Department for Culture, Media and Sport (DCMS).

 The Arts Council of Wales is a registered charity under English and Welsh law and has a board of trustees who meet six times a year, chaired by Maggie Russell.
 Apart from the Chair, Council members are not paid; they are appointed by the Welsh Government.
 The Arts Council of Wales has offices in Colwyn Bay, Carmarthen and Cardiff.
 Dafydd Rhys is its chief executive officer.

-The Arts Council partners with the National Eisteddfod of Wales to produce its annual "Y Lle Celf" exhibition of Welsh art, craft and design.
+The Arts Council partners with the National Eisteddfod of Wales to produce its annual Y Lle Celf exhibition of Welsh art, craft and design.